sandialabs/chama/README.md

 the effectiveness of the detection program.
-The software was developed to design sensor networks for airborne pollutants, but the methods are general and can be applied to a wide range of transport models.
+The software was developed to design sensor networks for airborne pollutants, but the methods are general and can be applied to a wide range of applications.

 License
 ------------